Hudson Commodore: 1951

-In 1951, Hudson introduced a new I6 engine and offered General Motors' Hydra-Matic as an optional transmission.
-The grille was redesigned from a rather rectangular shape to an oval shape, a design that would carry through to 1953.
-The grille would be redesigned again in 1954, the last year for the famous aerodynamic Hudson body style which was used from 1948 until 1954.
+In 1951, Hudson introduced a new I6 engine.
+General Motors' fully-automatic Hydra-Matic transmission became an option.
+The grille was redesigned from a rather rectangular shape to an oval shape.
+This design would carry through to 1953.

+To keep up with marketplace trends, Hudson introduced its first pillarless hardtop body style during the model year.
+Named "Hollywood", the new two-door design was available in the Commodore series with production beginning in January 1951.